RF-dragon/Ramox/README.en.md

 - Receive and display text messages
 - Receive and display images
 - Receive files, display file names, one-click opening files
-- Quickly reply texts, images, files or videos.
+- Quickly reply with texts, images, files, or videos.
 - Use `Ctrl+Alt+W` to call a notification that allows you to actively send messages.
 - Videos and recordings are dealt the same way as files